 Psilocybin and psilocin are the most frequent hallucinogenic chemicals discovered in magic mushrooms, but their effectiveness varies widely between species.
 Psilocybe cubensis, Psilocybe subaeruginosa, Psilocybe Mexicana, Psilocybe baeocystis, Psilocybe bohemica, and Psilocybe semilanceata are common psilocybin-containing mushroom species.

 How Psilocybin Works

 Psilocybin influences serotonin levels in the brain.
 One of the most well-known neurotransmitters is serotonin.
 It affects various functions, including disposition, digestion, and movement.
 By attaching to the serotonin 1A receptor, psilocybin changes brain levels.
-The psychedelic effects are caused by some chemical processes, including the release of neurotransmitters and hormones.
+The strongest psychedelic mushroom in the world effects are caused by some chemical processes, including the release of neurotransmitters and hormones.

 Understanding the molecular structure of serotonin receptors facilitates comprehension of the mechanism of action of psilocybin.
 Brain surface serotonin receptors are a type of G-protein-coupled receptor (GPCR).

 When serotonin binds to that receptors, the flow of ions across the cell membrane and into the cell changes.
 This changes the activity of the cell and may prevent excessive or insufficient firing.